apache/tapestry-5/54_RELEASE_NOTES.md

 ## tapestry-test and TapestryTestConstants

-Several constants defined in org.apache.tapestry5.test.TapestryTestConstants have moved to a new class, org.apache.tapestry5.test.TapestryRunnerConstants in the new tapestry-runner module.
+Several constants defined in org.apache.tapestry5.test.TapestryTestConstants have moved to a new class, org.apache.tapestry5.test.TapestryRunnerConstants in the new tapestry-test-constants module. tapestry-core has a dependency on module tapestry-test-constants that is only needed when making use of the PageTester facility.
+When using PageTester, you will need to make tapestry-test-constants a testRuntime dependency.

 ## AbstractValidator base class